ProGraphics/prostyle.io/_includes/name-value/prop-format-object.md

 A [JSON](/concepts/#json) object with named values.
-They are descriptive because the name of each value is given, but that also makes this format much more verbose.
-They are best when setting a sparse set of values.
+This format is the most descriptive because the name of each value is given, but that also makes it more verbose.
+It is usually best to use this format when you need to set a sparse set of values.